ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 ## <a name="primary-index"></a>The primary index has one entry per granule

 The primary index is created based on the granules shown in the diagram above.
-This index is an uncompressed flat file (primary.idx), containing so-called numerical index marks starting at 0.
+This index is an uncompressed flat array file (primary.idx), containing so-called numerical index marks starting at 0.

 The diagram below shows that the index stores the minimum primary key column values (the values marked in orange in the diagram above) for each granule.
 For example